iTwin/bis-schemas/Domains/Core/Analytical.ecschema.md

 **typeName:** EntityClass

 **description:** Defines a shared set of properties (the 'type') that can be associated with an anlyt:AnalyticalElement.
 It is not meant to replace a bis:PhysicalType if it is available.
-E.g. an analytical pump should refer to a physical pump type, augmenting it with data needed for a specialized analysis.

 **baseClass:** [BisCore:TypeDefinitionElement](biscore.ecschema.md#typedefinitionelement)